rust-lang/rust-forge/platform-support.md

 ## Tier 1

-Tier 1 platforms can be thought of as "guaranteed to build and work".
+Tier 1 platforms can be thought of as "guaranteed to work".
 Specifically they will each satisfy the following requirements:

 * Automated testing is set up to run tests for the platform.